StephenHaney/dear-diary-ai/README.md

 We hope to encourage awareness and peace through the act of writing a journal entry.
 To create a rewarding experience, we use NLP to measure the mood of the writing and generate a unique melody for every story using the Magenta MusicVAE ML model.
 As you write, you build your own visual and musical story.

-Visit <TBD> to experience the newest deploy.
+Visit tellmeyourstory.ai to experience the newest deploy.

 ---